 The best slug killer for your home depends on several factors, including the active ingredient, the affected area, and whether you have kids or pets.
 Certain slug killers can be harmful to small children and pets, so it might make sense to steer clear of these potent products.
 The top slug killers listed below are a good place to start the search for the best slug killer for your yard and garden.

-- ALSO CONSIDER: Monterey LG6500 Sluggo Wildlife and Pet Safe Slug
+- ECO PICK: Monterey Sluggo Wildlife and Pet Safe Slug Killer

 What to Consider When Choosing the Best Slug Killer